International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-R Karthikeyan and Dr. S Mariappan.
+R Karthikeyan, Dr. S Mariappan.
 Effect of interval training on speed and explosive power among intercollegiate football players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 503-505.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):503-505.